 Roll it up straight away with the towel (yes, while hot!) and let it cool rolled up like this.

 This will pretty much guarantee you don’t get any cracks in the roll – as long as you don’t put too much filling in to burst the entire cake ?

 Do I have to wait for the cake to cool completely?

 If you’re REALLY in a hurry, cool it at room temperature for 10 minutes, then stick it in the freezer for 10-15 minutes.
 Then finish cooling a room temperature.
 This should speed up the cooling process, but I do generally prefer to just cool it on the counter to make sure it doesn’t crack.

-Yes, because there’s cream and cream cheese in the filling, the cake roll needs to be refrigerated.
+Because there’s cream and cream cheese in the filling, the cake roll needs to be refrigerated.
 Cover it with plastic wrap or a cake cloche.

 Strawberry Cake Roll

 - 1 cup heavy whipping cream that's one 8oz carton

 - 2 cups strawberries diced

 Make the Cake: